Forecasting through deep learning and modal decomposition in two-phase concentric jets: Methodology

-The other architecture, CNN, is mainly composed by four three-dimensional convolutional neural network (Conv3D) \cite{Rawatetal2017} followed by a Maxpooling, Batchnormalization and two FC layers.
+The other architecture, CNN, is mainly composed by four three-dimensional convolutional neural layers (Conv3D) \citep{Rawatetal2017} followed by a Maxpooling, Batchnormalization and two FC layers.
 However, due to the Conv3D layers, it is necessary to include a flatten function between the last Conv3D and the first FC layer, to adapt the matrix structure used by the Conv3D layers to a vector structure used by the FC layers.
 Tables \ref{tab:ML1} and \ref{tab:ML2} give a detailed information of the two chosen architectures: order and type of layers, number of units in each layer, activation function and its output dimension.

-As a first approach, we decided to use the same RNN architecture as the one proposed in Ref. \cite{Abadia22}.
+As a first approach, we decided to use the same RNN model as the one proposed in Ref. \citep{Abadia22}.
 However, the predictions returned were not acceptable.
-In this meaning, we tried three different configurations: a) No scaling the data set used for training, b) setting the last layer activation function as Linear, c) combining a) and b).
-The cases a) and b) by itself do not return good predictions.
-However, the combination of both substantially improved the predictions.
-Therefore, this last configuration c) of RNN is the one used in this paper.
-For the CNN architecture, the data set used for training was scaled between $0$ and $1$, as usual.
+In this meaning, we tried three different configurations: a) at preprocessing; no normalizing, between $0$ and $1$, the data set used for training, b) at the architecture; setting the last layer activation function as Linear, and finally c) combining a) and b).
+The cases a) and b) by itself do not yield good predictions.
+However, the combination of both substantially improved them.
+While we do not have a complete explanation to this phenomenon, we believe this could be because of the data set.
+It is widely acknowledged that data normalization is a beneficial practice for training deep learning models due to its positive impact on convergence speed and the prevention of vanishing/exploding gradients, among other reasons.
+However, it is also known that data normalization highly depends on the data set used.
+As an example, in this study \citep{noNormalization} the authors found out that no data normalization returns the optimal values in a LSTM architecture.
+Data normalization is also often applied to LSTM to improve the performance of the model by ensuring that the input data is within a similar range, however as is shown in Figure \ref{fig: histograms} all data sets used for training in this work (Tables \ref{tab: train_cases_simple_geometry} and \ref{tab: train_cases_modified_geometry}) have already a similar range, of approximately $[-0.5, 0.5]$.
+Just to provide validation of the results, we have given access to the source code of the RNN model and one data set, which can be used to replicate the results and check that the best predictions are obtained without normalization.

+Since in this work the optimal predictions, for the RNN model, were obtained by this last configuration c), we decided not to normalize the data in this model.
+However, for the CNN model, the data sets used for training were normalized between $0$ and $1$, as usual, since the optimal results were obtained by normalizing the input data.

 Our validation strategy, to guarantee generalization of results, has been to split the data set in three consecutive sets: training, validation and test, see Figure \ref{fig:ML2}.
 The predictions of the numerical simulations are computed over the test set, while the validation set is used for hyperparameter selection and to control the early stopping criteria, stopping training when the error on the validation set starts to rise in contrast to the error in the training set.
 This avoids \textit{overfitting}.
 In this meaning, samples of our data sets are separated in three different subsets that are used for training, validation and testing.
 The number of samples in these subsets are $K_{training}$ (training), $K_{validation}$ (validation) and $K_{test}$ (test) respectively (see Table \ref{tab:ML3}), where the total number of samples is represented as $K_{training}+K_{validation}+K_{test}=K$.